sathariels/sathariels.github.io/_projects/1_project.md

 I used the roblox studio platform in order to design the UX and User Interface component of the shop.
 I uploaded hundreds of animations, wrote the requirements and utilized lua code to develop the features and did testing.

-Below are some pictures of my work
+Below are some pictures of my work:

 <div class="row">